 In all the cases described above, the disclosure of your Personal Data is limited to the Personal Data strictly necessary for the achievement of each purpose and is performed on the basis of a contract with the recipients of the data whereby they commit themselves to use the data solely for the purpose for which they were entrusted, to observe the obligation of confidentiality and to ensure the security of data, as well as to comply with all the provisions of the legislation in force regarding the protection of personal data.

-In cases where the entities in the group or the contractual partners to whom we disclose your Personal Data in the situations described above are located outside the European Economic Area, the disclosure shall be done only when the European Commission has confirmed an adequate level of protection for the respective country or if adequate protection measures have been implemented (for instance the application of standard EU contractual clauses).
+In cases where the entities in the group or the contractual partners to whom we disclose your Personal Data in the situations described above are located outside the European Economic Area or the United Kingdom, the disclosure shall be done only when the European Commission or the UK Information Commissioner’s Office have confirmed an adequate level of protection for the respective country or if adequate protection measures have been implemented (for instance the application of standard EU contractual clauses and UK Addendum).

 We may also disclose your Personal Data to public authorities, on the basis and within the limits of the legal provisions and as a result of requests expressly made by them.